 - While people of color made up about 18 percent of the state's population, roughly 34 percent of those eligible for the credit in 2015 were people of color.

 The Working Family Credit offsets a portion of the substantial state and local taxes, such as sales taxes, that lower-income working people pay.
-Even including the Working Family Credit, on average, lower-income Minnesota households pay around 11 percent or more of their incomes in state and local taxes; that's a larger percentage than what the highest-income Minnesotans pay.
+Even including the Working Family Credit, on average, lower-income Minnesota households pay 11.5 percent or more of their incomes in state and local taxes.

 The Working Family Credit is Minnesota's version of the federal Earned Income Tax Credit (EITC) and builds on the EITC's documented success in supporting work, reducing poverty and improving the health and education of children.

 There is also bipartisan interest at the federal level to improve these credits for workers without dependent children.
 As they are currently structured, these credits don't do as much to support the work efforts of single people and married couples without dependent children - sometimes called "childless workers."
 Three reasons to improve the credit for these Minnesotans are: these workers receive credits that are very small; these workers lose eligibility for the credit at very low incomes (for example, a single Minnesotan working full-time, year-round earning minimum wage makes too much to qualify for the credit); and arbitrary age requirements mean independent workers under age 25 cannot qualify.

 The Minnesota Budget Project calls on policymakers to:

 - Increase the size of the Working Family Credit that Minnesota households can receive;

 - Make more households eligible for the credit by increasing the amount that Minnesotans can earn and still receive the credit; and